tripal/tripal_doc/docs/dev_guide/module_dev/fields/auto_attach.rst

                     region: 'content'
                     weight: 10

-If you need to add a field later, for example in an update hook, code similar to the following can be used to load a specific field as defined in a YAML file.
+If you need to add a field later, such as in an update hook, use code similar to the following to load a specific field as defined in a YAML file.

 .. code-block:: php